 Another story that supports the shipwreck theory involves a doctor named William Poole from Elizabeth City, NC.
 While vacationing in Nags Head in 1869, he provided medical assistance to an older woman.
 She paid Dr. Poole with an oil painting later believed to be a portrait of Theodosia.

-According to the ailing woman, her husband found the portrait on a beached shipwreck during “the English War.”
+According to the ailing woman, her husband found the portrait on a beached shipwreck in the outer banks of North Carolina during “the English War.”
 The painting resembles Theodosia and legend states she brought the painting onboard the Patriot as a gift for her father in New York.

 Another theory is that the Patriot fell victim to some military action related to the ongoing War of 1812.
 Perhaps the passenger ship was mistaken for a war vessel and sunk.
-However, neither British nor U.S naval forces reported engagements with a civilian ship during this time.
+However, neither British nor the United States naval forces reported engagements with a civilian ship during this time.

 Another somewhat similar scenario has the ship falling prey to pirates.
 They were known to sail in areas where the Patriot traveled.
 Additionally, “land pirates” were a threat to the area.
 These lawless men lured ships to sail closer to the shore where they then boarded, looted, and the ship’s occupants killed or taken captive.